Search Articles

 Consult With an Estate Planning Attorney

-A qualified estate planning attorney will help you shape your plan to cover every situation relevant to your pet.
+A qualified estate planning attorney will help you create your estate plan to ensure that it covers every situation relevant to your pet.
 Also, be sure to provide your trustee and pet’s designated caregiver with a copy of the pet trust and any updates to the trust in case you move or your pet predeceases you.

 A pet can’t legally inherit from your will, so a pet trust becomes necessary to outline the financial and loving care your pet will need in your absence.
 Pets are a huge part of American life, and more than ever, people want to provide for them.

 A pet trust protects your pet in the future and gives you peace of mind.
 If you’re ready to discuss setting up a trust for your pet, find an estate planning attorney near you.
 They can also help you with other aspects of your estate planning.
-Learn more about other ways of protecting your pets into an estate plan.
+As a pet owner, you may consider celebrating National Love Your Pet Day as February approaches by learning more about other ways of showing your pet some extra love in an estate plan.

 Created date: 11/09/2007